iSEE-Laboratory/PixelFade/README.md

 ## 💬 News
 - [2024.07.30] Code of PixelFade is available.
 We also release Pre-trained Re-ID models.
 - [2024.07.16] 🎊🥳🎉 Our work is accepted by ACMMM 2024!!!
 Thanks to co-workers and ISEE!
-Special thank to Xiaoming Wu!!
+Special thank to [Xiaoming Wu]{https://dravenalg.github.io/}!!

 ## 🚀 **Key Features:**